-Supported by the State Key Laboratory for Diagnosis and Treatment of Infectious Disease; The First Affiliated Hospital of Medical College, Zhejiang University, No. 2015KF04.
+Supported by the State Key Laboratory for Diagnosis and Treatment of Infectious Disease; The First Affiliated Hospital of Zhejiang University School of Medicine, No. 2015KF04.

-Institutional review board: The First Affiliated Hospital Institutional Review Board, College of Medicine, Zhejiang University
+Institutional review board statement: This study was approved by the Institutional Review Board of the First Affiliated Hospital of Zhejiang University School of Medicine.

-Institutional animal care and use committee statement: The Animal Care Ethics Committee of the First Affiliated Hospital, College of Medicine, Zhejiang University (reference number: ZJU2015-511-09).
+Institutional animal care and use committee statement: This study was approved by the Animal Care Ethics Committee of the First Affiliated Hospital of Zhejiang University School of Medicine (reference number: ZJU2015-511-09).

 Conflict-of-interest statement: No competing financial interests exist.